Meditation and the resulting mindfulness goes hand-in-hand with many lucid dreaming practices.

 The science of meditating stems from psychophysiology - a branch of psychology which studies the effect of the mind on the body.
 In order to meditate for lucid dreaming, you must develop two opposite skills:

-You can do these exercises unaided, or with the help of brainwave entrainment.
-Check out my list of favorite brainwave entrainment audios.
+You can perform these meditation exercises unaided, or with the help of brainwave entrainment.
+Check out these recommended brainwave entrainment audios for extra support.

 Choose a quiet place.
 You can cross your legs (like a traditional Buddha) or sit in a chair.
 The key is to keep your back straight to stop your mind from becoming sleepy.